September 24, 2010

 But the reality is that the other person's speech or behavior is only half the story, maybe even less.
 The person taking offense is at least an equally important part of this tale.
 The lesson our easily offended people have for us is that we all differ in our thresholds for taking offense.
 The person taking offense is at least as important as the one accused of doing the offending, perhaps more so.

 Some people seem to be offended simply because I exist and am an atheist.
-Others will seem to take offense at my refusal to respect religion.
+Others seem to take offense at my refusal to respect religion.
 But appearances are deceiving.
 Those who are determined to be offended will accomplish their goal with or without me.
 I'm almost irrelevant in the equation.